 As baby boomers age and technology makes it possible for people and businesses to operate globally, economic changes make it appealing for people and businesses to purchase investment property globally.
 As well as the increase in the sharing of financial information between countries, cross border taxation issues become key for cross border employment, entrepreneurship or asset ownership, as does the issue of residency and U.S. citizenship.
 Advisors who work with affluent boomers must be prepared to discuss cross border taxation with a comprehensive general knowledge, as well as recognize and advise on how certain actions on both sides of the border affect a person’s tax situation.

+Formerly Final Returns on Death of a Taxpayer.
 Death is never timely yet it comes to at least 1% of the population each year.
 Advisors need to be able to help their clients minimize the income tax consequences before the event occurs.
 The advisor also requires technical expertise in filing the final return(s) of a deceased in order to ensure proper tax planning is arranged at time of death and for the ongoing planning activities of the survivors.

 Largely due to advances in preventing heart disease and more aware, and healthy, lifestyles, Canadians who reach age 65 are more likely than ever to live into their 90's.
 This takes retirement income planning into a much longer period in which a focus on continued accumulation and investing is as important as tax-efficient withdrawal of funds.
 Capital must be preserved at the same time.
 This course reviews the measurement and calculation of risk and return from this perspective.